Almost mathematics, Persistence module, and Tamarkin category: Higher-dimensional APT

 The support $|\Sigma|$ of $\Sigma$ is defined as $|\Sigma|=\cup_{\sigma \in \Sigma} \sigma$.
 We say $\Sigma$ is complete if $|\Sigma|=N_\bR$. \end{Def}

-Recall that for a closed set $Z$, we set $1_Z$ the the constant sheaf supported on the closed set $Z$ and if $Z\subset W$ is an inclusion of closed sets, then we have a morphism $1_{W}\rightarrow 1_Z$.
+Recall that, for a closed set $Z$, we set $1_Z$ to be the constant sheaf supported on the closed set $Z$ with stalk $\bfk$.
+If $Z\subset W$ is an inclusion of closed sets, then we have a morphism $1_{W}\rightarrow 1_Z$.
 We treat a fan as a direct set with respect to the face relation.
-We have the following technical lemma. \begin{Lemma}If $\Sigma$ is a complete fan, then we have equivalence in $\Sh(N_\bR)$:
+We have the following technical lemma. \begin{Lemma} If $\Sigma$ is a complete fan, then we have an equivalence in $\Sh(N_\bR)$:

-where morphisms are induced by closed inclusion induced by the face relation. \end{Lemma} \begin{proof}It is clear that we have a morphism $1_{N_\bR} \rightarrow \varprojlim_{\sigma} 1_{\sigma}$.
-We can show it is an equivalence stalk-wisely by hyper-completeness of $\Sh(N_\bR)$.
-By finiteness of the limit, it means that we need to prove that for all $n\in N_\bR$.
-The basic observation is that a complete fan $\Sigma$ induces a regular CW decomposition of $S^{n-1}\subset N_\bR$ that consist of unit vectors indexed by $\Sigma\setminus \{ \{0\}\}$.
-Then the computation below reduced to computing certain relative homology, and we remark that $1$ in the result of the limit correspondences to the fundamental class of $S^{n-1}$.
-We learn the idea from \cite[Section 3]{bressler2003intersection}.
+where morphisms are induced by closed inclusions induced by the face relation. \end{Lemma} \begin{proof}It is clear that we have a morphism $1_{N_\bR} \rightarrow \varprojlim_{\sigma} 1_{\sigma}$.
+We can show it is a stalkwise-equivalence by the hypercompleteness of $\Sh(N_\bR)$.
+By the finiteness of the limit, it means that we need to prove that

+The basic observation is that a complete fan $\Sigma$ induces a regular CW decomposition of $S^{n-1}\subset N_\bR$ that consists of unit vectors indexed by $\Sigma\setminus \{ \{0\}\}$.
+Then the computation below reduces to computations of certain relative homology, and we remark that $1$ in the result of the limit corresponds to the fundamental class of $S^{n-1}$.
+We learned this idea from \cite[Section 3]{bressler2003intersection}.

 We discuss two cases: